Don't Stop Beliezing

 - Pre-departure meeting in the evening

-- Visit the Teotihuacan ruins - the site of the massive ‘Piramides del Sol y de la Luna’(Pyramids of the Sun and Moon)
+- Optional visit to the Teotihuacan ruins - the site of the massive ‘Piramides del Sol y de la Luna’(Pyramids of the Sun and Moon)

 - Discover the site's remaining buildings with the help of a local guide